OpenDesign-WorkingGroup/Open-Design-Definition/open.design_definition/open.design.definition.md

 ###The process of Open Design

-*Here we should discuss if there's anything more that we can add about the processes around the development of Open Design projects*

 Openness in Open Design can be referred to Open Access (to the source files) and Open Contribution (to the collaborative design process).
 Design also means the design process of developing an Open Design project.
 Open Design does not refer to and is not defined by a specific design process.
 Most of the time the design process of an Open Design project will not be documented and therefore there is no need to publish this documentation.
 However, if the design process of an Open Design project is documented, this documentation should be published together with the Open Design project, in order to make even the process an open one.

 ###The documentation of Open Design

-*Here we should discuss the issue of all the knowledge and related data for Open Design projects.
-For example: supply chain, material processes, how to repair / reproduce / manufacture a project, the carbon footprint of the manufacturing and distribution processes and so on*

 The design must be released with documentation including source design files, and must allow modification and distribution of the source design files.
 Where documentation is not furnished with the outcome artifact, there must be a well-publicized means of obtaining this documentation for no more than a reasonable reproduction cost, preferably downloading via the Internet without charge.
 The documentation must include design files in the preferred format for making changes, for example the native file format of a CAD program, in fully-documented, open format(s).
 Deliberately obfuscated design files are not allowed.
 Intermediate forms analogous to compiled computer code are not allowed as substitutes.